jafayassine03/GrammarFixer/README.md

 Practice string handling in C

-Work with character functions (ctype.h)
+Work with character functions from ctype.h

-Improve logic-building skills
+Improve logical thinking and algorithm design

-Learn input validation and formatting techniques
+Learn input validation and text formatting techniques

 Strengthen problem-solving using low-level programming